Out and about

 1. Start packing your suitcase early

 Under time pressure, you are more likely to forget something.
-Therefore, start packing about two to three days before departure.
+You should therefore start packing about two to three days before departure.
 This will give you enough time to check whether you have thought of everything you need.
 If necessary, you can buy any missing items or wash clothes.

 2. Only take what you really need with you

-Use a vacation packing list to decide which items are essential.
+Use a packing list for your vacation to decide which things are essential.
 If possible, choose items with several functions and only buy liquids once you have arrived at your destination.
 Also pack clothes that can be easily combined to create several outfits from a limited number of items.

 3. Roll clothes instead of folding them